weicz/test/README.md

 and a generic TCP/UDP proxy server, originally written by Igor Sysoev.
 This project provides an extended Nginx working with asynchronous mode OpenSSL\*.
-With Intel&reg; QuickAssist Technology(QAT) acceleration, the asynchronous mode Nginx can provide significantly performance improvement.
+With Intel&reg; QuickAssist Technology(QAT) acceleration, the asynchronous mode Nginx can provide significant performance improvement.
 Besides that Async Mode Nginx improves Nginx with new SSL engine framework which provides flexibility and usability of integrating Intel&reg; QuickAssist Technology.

 ## Licensing

-The Licensing of the files within this project is split as follows:
+The Licensing of the files within this project is:

 Intel&reg; Quickassist Technology (QAT) Async Mode Nginx - BSD License.
 Please see the `LICENSE` file contained in the top level folder.
 Further details can